50 free things to do in Melbourne

 35. The Koorie Heritage Trust located at Federation Square is the only public collection in Australia dedicated to the art and culture of Australia’s first people.

 36. Visit a book store – Readings in Carlton was named the International Bookstore of the Year in 2016.
 You don’t have to buy anything, just browse until your heart’s content.

 37. Jump in a car and head out to Melbourne Airport to watch the planes fly over your head.

 38. If you need some peace and quiet, head to a hidden park in South Melbourne.
 Find the corner of Park Street and Emerald Hill Place.
 Walk down Emerald Hill Place to a beautiful hidden park with trees and a ping pong table!

-40. You must visit our stunning graffiti-covered laneways including Hosier Lane (pictured below), Union Lane and Degraves Street.
+40. You MUST visit Melbourne's stunning graffiti-covered laneways including Hosier Lane (pictured below), Union Lane and Degraves Street.

 41. If you're interested in preserving our Australian flora and fauna, consider signing up for Conservation Volunteers – it’s free when you volunteer for one day projects.

 42. The Library at The Dock is a modern public library has a bunch of free one-off and regular events, including table tennis competitions, tai chi classes and their Laughter Club.
 Check out their events page.

 43. Up your Instagram game and take snaps of Melbourne’s unique architecture and buildings – we recommend Flinders St Station, Fed Square, Block Arcade and the Royal Arcade.
-You’ll be getting all the likes in no time.
+You’ll be racking up the likes in no time.

 44. If you’re a literature buff, make sure you stop off at the Wheeler Centre, funded by the creators of the Lonely Planet Guidebooks.
 They have regular events with authors, publishers and artists which are usually free to attend.